djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image20.png)

 Click on `Create assistant`.
-Once the new assistand has been created, you will see a view with lots of information that you should spend some time exploring, if you are not already familiar with it.
+Once the new assistant has been created, you will see a view with lots of information that you should spend some time exploring, if you are not already familiar with it.
 Most importantly, it gives you an overview of the architecture of your assistant, and you will note that a lot of default behavior has already been filled in.

 ![alt text](images/image21.png)